 It also had the capability to run more than one comic off the same install--each shows up as its own menu item, with its own set of settings--characters, transcripts, theme, etc.

-1) Although it is totally capable of setting up WordPress as a "publishing house" with multiple independent comics under one overarching site, there are a few gaps (RSS feeds, front page for each comic, unique menus for each comic) that require manual tweaking--the menus in particular are an annoyance that will require more plugins or hacks if you're using the sidebar widgets for stuff specific to each comic (actually I haven't figured out how to get that working properly yet).
+Although it is totally capable of setting up WordPress as a "publishing house" with multiple independent comics under one overarching site, there are a few gaps (links to comic-specific RSS feeds, front page for each comic, unique menus for each comic) that require some manual tweaking.
+It is, however, definitely possible--after some work, I got it working--and has gotten a little easier with progressive versions.

-Overall, though, this is the way to go if you're setting up a new comic with WordPress.
+Overall, this is the way to go if you're setting up a new comic with WordPress.

 I used ComicPress for a very long time, and when development on that ended I moved to Easel (the next project from that developer).
 I host a variety of different projects, not just comics.
 ComicPress/Easel simply didn't have the features to support the level of customization I needed.
 After months of reverse engineering and rewriting Easel's code, I finally found Webcomic 4.
 Webcomic already has all the features I wanted ComicPress/Easel to have, so using it has saved me a great deal of time.
 In only one weekend I had everything customized to my liking and my live site was relaunched using Webcomic instead of Easel.
 The extensive wiki answered all my questions, and support at the Github community was very quick to provide assistance when I ran into problems.
 Getting a multi-project site launched using Webcomic was very easy compared to ComicPress/Easel.
 I fully recommend Webcomic 4 to anyone who likes customization, many features, and quality support.